 In cases where a student wishes to submit a grade complaint to grievance procedures, the following steps are to be followed in sequential order:

-- The student may petition the Department’s Director of Undergraduate Studies (DUS) for a hearing before the Undergraduate Affairs Committee (UAC).
-The student mustconvey in writing the basis for the complaint, with specific evidence in support of the argument that the grade either was given in error or was unfairly determined.
+- The student may petition the Department’s Director of Undergraduate Studies (DUS) for a hearing before the Undergraduate Affairs Committee (UAC) by sending an email to email@example.com.
+The student must convey in writing the basis for the complaint, with specific evidence in support of the argument that the grade either was given in error or was unfairly determined.
 This formal complaint also should summarize the outcome of the initial inquiry to the course instructor, indicating which aspects are in dispute.
 Within three weeks of receiving the petition the DUS will inform the student and the UAC whether an appeal will be heard.

 - If the DUS allows the appeal to be heard, both parties to the dispute will be encouraged to participate.
 No additional persons will be permitted at the hearing without the advance approval of the hearing committee.
 If the Undergraduate Affairs Committee assents to the presence of any such persons, it will see to it that same privileges are extended to both sides.